noahehall/theBookOfNoah/0current/aws/0storage.md

   - AWS IAM: provide access to specific users in your account
   - bucket policies

-## ebs
+## ebs elastic block storage

-- when you need to store data on a server
+- when you need to store data on a server; an EBS can be attached (i.e. mounted) to any ec2 instance; i.e. like hard drive
-- elastic block storage
-  - block level storage volumes directly attached to an ec2 instance
-    - its like adding an extra harddrive to your laptop
-  - raw unformated storage volumes (i.e. no file system)
+- raw unformated storage volumes (i.e. no file system, but you can add one)
-  - ec2 can have multiple volumes, but only one volume can be attached to one instance
-    - many to one
-    - volume & instance must be in the same AZ
 - can persist beyond the life of the ec2
+  99.999% availability
+- ec2:ebs is a many:1 relationship
+- EBS can only be used in a single AZ; but you can create a snapshot and use it to populate another EBS in any region/account
+- snapshots are stored in s3
+- both EBS volumes and any corrosponding snapshots can be encrypted
+  - if the volume is encrypted, the snapshots will be encrypted, and any subsequent EBS volumes created from the snapshot

 ### EBS snapshots